Martin-Kiesewetter/Scraper-Class/README.md

 # Scraper-Class
 Very basic scraping-class to get Url-Content by  public Proxys Look demo.php on how to use.
-The main advantage is, that u dont need to search for proxy-lists.
+The main advantage is, that
+* u dont need to search for proxy-lists.
 Its done by the Class itself.
+* https makes no problems

+## Prerequisite
+* file_get_contents is active on your webserver (normaly the case)

 ## Install
 + Download Code
 + Include to your Code